Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Introduction

 \section{Introduction}

 Most modern mathematical proofs are still written in natural language, a representation susceptible to ambiguity, errors, and logic gaps.
-A \textbf{proof assistant} is a computer program that imlplements a formal proof system for foundational mathematical reasoning.
-Using a proof assistant, we can write formal mathemtaical proofs that are precise and are guaranteed to have no gaps or errors. \textbf{Lean 4} (referred to simply as Lean below, for brevity) is a widely used proof assistant \cite{lean4} based on the Calculus of Inductive Constructions.
+A \textbf{proof assistant} is a computer program that implements a formal proof system for foundational mathematical reasoning.
+Using a proof assistant, we can write formal mathematical proofs that are precise and are guaranteed to have no gaps or errors. \textbf{Lean 4} (referred to simply as Lean below, for brevity) is a widely used proof assistant \cite{lean4} based on the Calculus of Inductive Constructions.
 Its Mathlib \cite{mathlib} library is one of the largest corpora of formalized mathematics ever built.
 In Lean, the type of a theorem is its statement, and the value of a theorem is its proof.
 This Curry-Howard correspondence between theorems and functions means that the problem of finding a proof is equivalent to the problem of inhabitation: finding a member of a type.
 Proofs in Lean are typically written manually as a series of tactics and expressions that decompose and discharge proof obligations.

-Interactive theorem proving is laborious and can be very tedious because the user must deal with every single detail of lengthy formal proofs.
-To mitigate this, modern proof assistants incorporate a collection of automated proof methods to do much of the work, especially low-level "obvious" proofs.
-These methods are generally algorithms, such as decision procedures for fragments of logic, resolution theorem provers \cite{leanauto} \cite{leansmt}, or hand-coded heuristic search \cite{aesop} and the Grind tactic in Lean \cite{lean4}.
+\Comment{DD: Formalization is irrelevant to the paper.
+Also, talking about it in the 2nd paragraph of the intro sets an expectation that it's an important part of the paper.} \Comment{DD: Not sure we need the term MATP.} Interactive theorem proving is laborious and can be tedious because the user must deal with every single detail of lengthy formal proofs.
+To mitigate this, modern proof assistants incorporate a collection of automated proof methods to do much of the work, especially low-level ``obvious'' proofs.
+These methods include decision procedures for fragments of logic~\cite{leanauto} \cite{leansmt}, resolution theorem provers, hand-coded heuristic search \cite{aesop}, or the Hammer-like Grind tactic in Lean \cite{lean4}.
 There is a clear opportunity to apply machine learning to learn heuristics from the extensive library of existing proofs, instead of hand coding them.
-We refer to the application of machine learning techniques to theorem proving as \emph{machine-assisted theorem proving} (MATP).